- ABOUT US

 All hinges and concealed bolts in dark bronze effect finish to match handle

-16mm and 24mm double glazed units gas filled
+16mm and 24mm insulated glass units gas filled